id-ai-factory/settingsclass/README.md

 # next time config = WebConfig() is called

+# Hidden[type] variable also generate values of their encapsulated types,
-# Hidden[] values are not saved/read from the config file, unless already present
+# and are not saved/read from  the config file, unless already present
 co = config.console.colored_output
 print(f'{co} w/ {type(co)}) # prints "True w/ <class 'bool'>"

+# ---
 # Modified instances can be saved to an arbitrary path
 # The default value is the path it was read from
 # Variable types are not enforced when modifying  the class instance,